galojix/bank-transaction-tracker/README.md

 ## How it Works

-- Download your bank transactions as CSV files via your Internet banking
+- Download your bank transactions as CSV files via your Internet banking website
 - Upload the CSV files into BTT
 - Tell BTT how you want to classify your transactions
 - Track income and expenditure using the charts and graphs